Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Experiments

 \subsection{Datasets}

 We measure the effectiveness of \Gls{ours} comprehensively on the BSCD-FSL benchmark~\cite{guo2020broader}, which has four target datasets: ChestX~\cite{Wang2017ChestXRay8HC}, ISIC~\cite{Codella2019SkinLA}, EuroSAT~\cite{Helber2017EuroSATAN}, and CropDisease~\cite{Mohanty2016UsingDL} by having the Mini-ImageNet~\cite{Vinyals2016MatchingNF} or the Tiered-ImageNet~\cite{Ren2018MetaLearningFS} as the base datasets.
 We train our model on $64$ classes from the training subset of Mini-ImageNet and $351$ classes from the training subset of Tiered-ImageNet for $1,000$ episodes.
-Moreover, we utilize $16$ classes from the validation subset of the Mini-ImageNet and $97$ classes from the validation subset of the Tiered-ImageNet for validation in $600$ episodes.
-Finally, we tested our model on the target datasets for $1,000$ episodes, and report the average top-1 accuracy with a $95\%$ confidence interval.
+Moreover, we use $16$ classes from the Mini-ImageNet and $97$ classes from the Tiered-ImageNet for validation in $600$ episodes.
+Finally, we tested our model and frozen model (DINO) on the target datasets for $5000$ episodes, and report the average accuracy with a $95\%$ confidence interval.